Skip to main content

 Strategy configuration

 The StrategyConfig class outlines the configuration for trading strategies, ensuring that each strategy operates with the correct parameters and manages orders effectively.
-The following outlines the main configuration options.
+For a complete parameter list see the StrategyConfig API Reference.

 Purpose: Provides unique identifiers for each strategy to prevent conflicts and ensure proper tracking of orders.